dkbaffour777/dkbaffour777/README.md

 - 👋 Hi, I’m @dkbaffour777
-- 👀 I’m interested in problem solving
+- 👀 Passionate about solving complex problems through technology
-- 🌱 Certified Full Stack Web Developer by the University of Arizona
+- 🌱 Certified Full Stack Web Developer and Software Engineer with a focus on scalable, efficient, and user-friendly solutions
-- 💞️ I’m looking to collaborate on HTML/CSS/JavaScript/Git/React/NodeJS/MySQL/MERN
+- 💞️ Open to collaborations on projects involving software development, including web applications, backend systems, and databases.
 - 📫 How to reach me:
   - Email: dkbaffour777career@gmail.com
   - Phone: (602)-571-9734.
 (Respond quickly by text)